"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery

-This study explored different \mfa{} recovery implementations that services deployed in a first-of-its-kind in-depth study of recovery procedures.
+\boldparagraph{Sample Characteristics} This study explored different \mfa{} recovery implementations that services deployed in an in-depth study of recovery procedures.
 While our sample is not generalizable, we provide an overview of the websites within our sample and the respective recovery results to contextualize our findings.
+An anonymized overview of websites in our sample can be found in our replication package\extendedversion{and in Table~\ref{tab_examinedwebsites} in the Appendix}\repref{}.
 In general, it is difficult to quantify the value of accounts, as this is not only dependent on financial information linked to them, but also on social, physical, or sentimental value, and therefore subjective for each user.
 For example, while losing a social media account can be meaningless for some, it might be the base of income for others.
 Likewise, the precise threat model is dependent on how valuable users estimate their accounts to be, which results in a similar subjective outcome.
 However, we deem the value of an account to be highly relevant to users, as this has an impact on their security decisions and how they protect accounts.